San Francisco Center for the Book: Workshops

-SFCB offers more than 300 workshops each year in three broad categories: Printing, Binding, and Related Arts.
+SFCB offers more than 200+ workshops each year in three broad categories: printing, bookbinding, and related arts.
 Registration begins as soon as each trimester's workshops are announced, and continues throughout the trimester.
 Students are encouraged to register early, as class size is limited and workshops are filled on a first-come, first-served basis.
+SFCB has two Core Certificate Programs in Bookbinding and Letterpress Printing.
+They currently offer a range of workshop scholarship opportunities.

 Events

 The San Francisco Center for the Book offers a wealth of public programs, many of which are free.
 Events create opportunities for the community to cultivate ties with professional and amateur book artists, writers and scholars; share the pleasures of letterpress printing, bookbinding, letterforms and artists' books with a broader audience; and create an exciting dialogue between makers, collectors, and connoisseurs.

 Roadworks: A Steamroller Printing Festival is a day-long annual street fair hosted by SFCB showcasing printmaking and the art of the book.
-Using seven-ton and 12-ton antique steamrollers, a team of artists and printers print large-scale linoleum carved block prints.
+Using an antique steamroller, a team of artists and printers print large-scale linoleum carved block prints.
 In addition to the steamroller printing centerpiece, there are artists, vendors, and organizations presenting an assortment of fine and affordable wares.
-In 2016, Roadworks attracted more than 3,000 attendees.